uchicago-cs/chiventure/docs/actions.md

 - Item may not be able to be affected by current action
 - Item position may be changed
 - Other item states may be changed
+- New rooms may be accessible or closed off
 - Player state may be changed